-How to Use Your KPI Data to Improve Performance and Plan Ahead
+How to Use Supply Chain KPIs to Improve Performance and Plan Ahead

 KPIs help you identify where your operations perform well and where there is room for improvement.
 Let’s say you see your cost per order has been steadily rising over the last few months.
 You take a look at the other fulfillment related KPIs and see that your order cycle time has also risen.

-So when you’re looking at your company’s future, understanding your current performance KPIs will help you innovate and optimize in the areas that will provide the most return on investment.
+So when you’re looking at your company’s future, understanding your current supply chain KPIs will help you innovate and optimize in the areas that will provide the most return on investment.
 That leads us to benchmarking your KPIs.

 Better KPI Benchmarking = Better Warehouse Performance = Higher Profit Margins: Logiwa syncs accurate data across your entire interface so the inventory numbers you see on your dashboard are what your employees see on their devices.
 Learn how Logiwa uses real-time data to help you get up to 100% inventory accuracy and 2.5x shipments.